Joe Burton: Legacy

 Burton is the CHL's all-time leader in both goals (565) and points (985) scored; he had nearly two hundred more goals than the second-most leading goal scorer.
 He is also 5th in games played and 13th in penalty minutes.
 At the time of his retirement, he held or shared nineteen different league records.

 For the minor leagues as a whole, Burton is tied for 9th all time for goals with 601.
 He is 50th all time in points with 1049.

 The CHL eventually renamed its trophy for the season's leading scorer in Burton's honor, the Joe Burton Award.
 (Ironically, Burton himself never led the league in scoring over a season.)
 He was also the first player inducted into the CHL's Hall of Fame, an honor he received in 2012.

-He retired to his hometown of Garden City, Michigan, where he manages an ice rink.
+He retired to his hometown of Garden City, Michigan, where he manages an ice rink in Westland, Michigan which is Mike Modano Arena.